/ /

 City of Heroes

-It was a messy affair, but one which ultimately ended up with a feature-complete version of City of Heroes finally being widely playable once more.
+It was a messy affair, but one which ultimately ended up with a feature-complete version of City of Heroes being widely playable once more.
 There’s now a choice of servers available, with the Homecoming server proving to be the most popular.
 Almost all of these rogue servers offer custom rulesets and content.

 Darkfall